TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 !!!Attention
 	It is important that as part of deployment, **gfeFunctions.jar** must be deployed first and then the jars containing custom **QueryExecutors**.

-Following is an example of the implementation of **QueryExecutor** interface.
+Following is an example of the implementation of **QueryExecutor** interface:

 ```
 package io.snappydata.spark.gemfire.connector.query;